 Post-Imperial is a menswear brand made unique by their fabric-treatment process done in Nigeria called Adire.
 This hand-dyeing process was developed by Yorubas in Southwest Nigeria and involves an artist painting a pattern with a dye-resistant wax base and then treating the fabric.
 Their goal is to give these traditional practices a modern perspective and new life through using the fabric to make elevated, modern-day designs.

 The fabric is then brought to New York and sewn into t-shirts, button-up short sleeve shirts, jackets, sweatshirts and button-up long sleeve shirts.
 The unique streetwear designs range from perfect for a casual day in the sun to a stand-out jacket for a cocktail party.
-They’re now accepting summer pre-orders for their great summer prints.

 Bolé Road Textiles

 With a passion for interior design and a deep connection to Ethiopian textiles, Hana Getachew decided to marry the two passions and create Bolé Road Textiles.
 Bolé Road is all about the power of interiors and how textiles can transform spaces and the people within them.
-She was an architect for 11 years in New York before realizing that vibrant colors and patterns was always what she leaned towards, a connection to the home she grew up in and the global aesthetic she’s accustomed to.
+She was an architect for 11 years in New York before realizing that vibrant colors and patterns were always what she leaned towards, a connection to the home she grew up in and the global aesthetic she’s accustomed to.

 Now, Bolé Road is designed in Brooklyn, New York and constructed in Ethiopia, making the products authentic, high-quality and completely handmade from start to finish.
-Their products are made with hand spun cotton and yarn, mostly by women artisans that are directly supported by the business.
+Their products are made with hand-spun cotton and yarn, mostly by women artisans that are directly supported by the business.
 They offer a variety of goods for your home including pillows, rugs, linens and beautiful wall hangings.
 Liven up your space while supporting female, Ethiopian artisans on the Bolé Road website here.

 Founded by award-winning musician Rihanna, Fenty Beauty is the result of her experimenting and trying various makeup products and routines over years of work in the entertainment industry only to find that there was a void in product availability for all skin types and tones.
 They’ve created a whole line of foundations, bronzers, primers, concealers, highlighters and other makeup products in universal tones and formulas that work for a variety of skin types.
 They’re lightweight and made to be layered, and they’ve even got a shade finder quiz on the site if you’re unsure of which tone will work best for your individual skin tone.